The-Politico/gspan.js/docs/TranscribingToADoc.md

 # Transcribing To A Doc

-A main feature of GSpan is its ability to transcribe live C-Span captions into a Google Doc that can then be parsed using it's [downloading functionality](DownloadingADoc.md).
+A main feature of GSpan is its ability to transcribe live C-Span captions into a Google Doc that can then be parsed using its [downloading functionality](DownloadingADoc.md).

 There's a few ways GSpan can transcribe captions to a Google Doc: